Quick Start

 File Structure

 INJ follows the same file structure as Minecraft datapacks.
-Your source directory (typically named src
+Your source directory (typically named src) mirrors the structure of a datapack's data folder:

 INJ Syntax